 - A. The presence of God makes a profound difference in your life.
 All through scripture we see this. - 1.
 Abraham became the father of many nations because of the Presence of God in His life. - 2.
 Moses led the children of Israel out of Egypt by the Presence of God.
-Cloud by day and fire by night. - 3.
+Cloud by day and fire by night.
+Yet, we do not relate to God as Fire and cloud.
+He is a person. - 3.
 Elijah carried the Presence of God and he shut off the rain and turned on the rain because of the Presence. - B. We must make room for the Presence of God in our lives. - 1.
 2 Kings 4:8-14 Shunemite woman builds a room for Elisha.
 In return, her barrenness is removed.
 She built a room for the Presence.
 That is what she built! - 2.
 2 Sam 6:10-13 David creates a place for the Presence of God. - a) David puts the ark on a cart.
 The Presence was meant to rest on the priest.
 You are kings and priests according to Peter.
-A man dies because he touched the Ark.
+A man dies because he touched the Ark. - b) David leaves the Ark at Obed Edom's house and Obed prospers while the Ark is there.
+Obed houses the Presence of God.